 - Long Count – A mix of base-20 and base-18 hieroglyphs representing the number of days since the start of the Mayan era.

 All of the Mayan calendars were cyclical and none predicted the end of the world.
-In fact some Mayan text talk about celestial events taking place in the year 7000 ad.
+In fact, some Mayan text talks about celestial events taking place in the year 7000 ad.
 The Mayans did not predict the terrible floods, giant earthquakes, and volcanic eruptions that were depicted in the movie “2012″.